 New contract for Data Respons

-Data Respons has been awarded a contract of NOK 70 million (EUR 7.5million) from a customer in the medical industry.
+Data Respons has signed contracts of NOK 20 million (EUR 2.3 million) with customers in the Kongsberg region.
+The contracts comprise both new products and extensions of ongoing deliveries.

-The contract comprises development and delivery of new computer solutions embedded in the customer's products.
-The deliveries will take place over the next 3 years.
+Data Respons will deliver computer solutions that are embedded into the customer's industrial products and a range of specialist services.
+The deliveries will take place next year.

-"Our customer wants a strategic partner throughout the product life cycle, from early development stages to recurring deliveries" says CEO of Data Respons ASA Kenneth Ragnvaldsen.
-"Such embedded computer solutions require high quality, local expertise and well-established production and delivery capabilities in Asia."
+- Data Respons has a broad customer base in the Kongsberg region and more than 15 years of experience in this area.
+In close cooperation with our customers, we are involved in a large number of exciting technology projects and deliveries, says CEO Kenneth Ragnvaldsen in Data Respons ASA.

-"Our customer wants a strategic partner throughout the product life cycle, from early development stages to recurring deliveries" says CEO of Data Respons ASA Kenneth Ragnvaldsen.
-"Such embedded computer solutions require high quality, local expertise and well-established production and delivery capabilities in Asia."
+- Data Respons has a broad customer base in the Kongsberg region and more than 15 years of experience in this area.
+In close cooperation with our customers, we are involved in a large number of exciting technology projects and deliveries, says CEO Kenneth Ragnvaldsen in Data Respons ASA.

 Lockheed selects Harris to deliver F-35's next-gen processor Lockheed Martin has selected Harris Corporation to develop and deliver the next generation...